 - יְהוָה YHWH our Father is compassionate before a person sins.

-So let’s review a couple characteristics of passive aggressiveness and see if we need to come up higher in an area.
+Let’s review a couple of passive-aggressiveness characteristics and see if we need to come up higher in an area.
 I’ll start with wistful statements.

 A friend calls to tell you about a fabulous book he/she read—a new sushi restaurant tried, and we say, “I wish I had free time to lounge around and read or go out to eat, but I have to take care of my mother who has Alzheimer’s.”
 The wistful list is unending.
 It may be true, but it just makes the other person feel bad.